Insulet (PODD): A Significantl - GuruFocus.com

-Insulet Corp (PODD, Financial) experienced a 3.3% daily gain, despite a 3-month loss of 26.1%.
-With an Earnings Per Share (EPS) of 0.89, the question arises: Is the stock significantly undervalued?
-This article seeks to answer this question through a comprehensive valuation analysis.
-We invite you to delve into our findings.
+Insulet Corp (PODD, Financial) has experienced a daily loss of -3.87%, and a 3-month loss of -34.21%.
+Despite these figures, the company's Earnings Per Share (EPS) stands at 0.89.
+The question that arises is: Is Insulet (PODD) significantly undervalued?
+This article delves into an in-depth valuation analysis of the company to answer this crucial question.
+Read on for an enlightening evaluation.

-Established in 2000, Insulet Corp has dedicated itself to simplifying continuous subcutaneous insulin infusion therapy for diabetes.
-The result is the Omnipod system, a small disposable insulin infusion device operated through a smartphone to control dosage.
-Since its approval by the U.S. Food and Drug Administration in 2005, approximately 360,000 insulin-dependent diabetics are using it worldwide.
-With a current stock price of $237.26, Insulet has a market cap of $16.60 billion.
-The GF Value, an estimation of fair value, suggests that the stock is significantly undervalued.
+Established in 2000, Insulet Corp aimed to simplify continuous subcutaneous insulin infusion therapy for diabetes.
+The company developed the Omnipod system, a small disposable insulin infusion device controllable via a smartphone for dosage regulation.
+Approved by the U.S. Food and Drug Administration in 2005, the Omnipod is now used by approximately 360,000 insulin-dependent diabetics globally.
+With a market cap of $14.70 billion and a stock price of $210.6 per share, Insulet's GF Value stands at $364.29, indicating that the stock may be significantly undervalued.

 Understanding GF Value

-According to our valuation method, Insulet (PODD, Financial) appears to be significantly undervalued.
-The GF Value estimates the stock's fair value based on historical multiples, an internal adjustment based on past business growth, and analyst estimates of future business performance.
-If the stock's share price is significantly above the GF Value Line, the stock may be overvalued and have poor future returns.
-On the other hand, if the stock's share price is significantly below the GF Value Line, the stock may be undervalued and have high future returns.

-Given that Insulet is significantly undervalued, the long-term return of its stock is likely to be much higher than its business growth.
+Insulet Corp (PODD, Financial) is estimated to be significantly undervalued based on GuruFocus' valuation method.
+Given that the stock is significantly undervalued, the long-term return of its stock is likely to be much higher than its business growth.

 Link: These companies may deliver higher future returns at reduced risk.

-Investing in companies with poor financial strength carries a higher risk of permanent loss of capital.
-Thus, it is crucial to review the financial strength of a company before deciding to buy its stock.
-Insulet's cash-to-debt ratio of 0.44 is worse than 78.45% of companies in the Medical Devices & Instruments industry.
-GuruFocus ranks the overall financial strength of Insulet at 5 out of 10, indicating fair financial strength.
+Investing in companies with low financial strength could result in permanent capital loss.
+Therefore, a company's financial strength should be carefully reviewed before deciding to buy shares.
+Insulet has a cash-to-debt ratio of 0.46, which ranks worse than 77.78% of companies in the Medical Devices & Instruments industry.
+Based on this, GuruFocus ranks Insulet's financial strength as 5 out of 10, suggesting a fair balance sheet.

 Profitability and Growth

 Companies that have been consistently profitable over the long term offer less risk for investors.
 Insulet has been profitable 5 over the past 10 years.
 Over the past twelve months, the company had a revenue of $1.50 billion and Earnings Per Share (EPS) of $0.89.
-Its operating margin is 2%, which ranks better than 51.82% of companies in the Medical Devices & Instruments industry.
-Overall, the profitability of Insulet is ranked 6 out of 10, indicating fair profitability.
+Its operating margin is 5.82%, which ranks better than 58.23% of companies in the Medical Devices & Instruments industry.
+Overall, the profitability of Insulet is ranked 6 out of 10, which indicates fair profitability.

 ROIC vs WACC

-Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
-Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
-The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+Another method of determining the profitability of a company is to compare its return on invested capital (ROIC) to the weighted average cost of capital (WACC).
 When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
-For the past 12 months, Insulet's return on invested capital is 0.25, and its cost of capital is 8.84.
+For the past 12 months, Insulet's return on invested capital is 5.68, and its cost of capital is 8.93.

 Conclusion

-In conclusion, the stock of Insulet (PODD, Financial) shows every sign of being significantly undervalued.
+In conclusion, the stock of Insulet (PODD, Financial) is estimated to be significantly undervalued.
 The company's financial condition is fair, and its profitability is fair.
-Its growth ranks worse than 51.8% of companies in the Medical Devices & Instruments industry.
+Its growth ranks worse than 51.86% of companies in the Medical Devices & Instruments industry.
 To learn more about Insulet stock, you can check out its 30-Year Financials here.